wildchild777/Extendible-Bioinformatics-Software/diary.md

 9th October

 Finally finished my abstract and got my citations in, going to start working on the timeline and risk mitigations.

+11th Ocotber

+Finished my plan and submitted

+28th October

+Reading through SE books to plan out my code - Hope to have a rough outline by Wednesday to discuss with supervisor on Thursday